Jetroid/jetroid.github.io/_posts/2018-12-21-chilling-in-chiang-mai.md

 ---
 layout: post
-title: "Settling In To Chiang Mai"
+title: "Chilling In Chiang Mai"
 date: 2018-12-21 15:18:32 +0700
 background: "chiangmai-first-beauty.jpg"
 background-color: "#555D5E"
-summary: "My experiences after a month in Chiang Mai."
+summary: "Chiang Mai is the quintessential destination for Digital Nomads.
+But is it really all it was made out to be?"
 categories:
  - "Travel"
  - "Experiences"